ReXulEc/ReXulEc/README.md

 - 🔭 I’m currently working on a website..
 - 🌱 I’m currently learning Python.
-- ✨ I want to make a plugin for PreMid.
+- ✨ I want to make a guard bot with discord.js .

 You can follow me on these platforms to get more information about me and follow news about my projects!